FahimU123/Personal-Coding-Guide/ARKit - RealityKit.md

 1. Entites at the end of the day are limited, no way to do things like storing an audio file, soloution == Components protocol
 2. By creating a custom component you can store this data and attach to the entity of your choice via `componenets.set`
 3. Then you can use it as shown above
+4. Above is an example of a custom component but there are many built in components aswell, see docs

 # Resources